|

 Sexuality, and Transcendence

-In defining Eros (erotic love) as "passion aroused by beauty," the
+In defining Eros (erotic love) as "passion aroused by

-ancient Greek philosopher Plato understood the pathway to his famous metaphysical,
+the pathway to his famous metaphysical, eternal "ideas"

-that first takes one straight into and through the
+takes one straight into and through the

 heart and depths of eroticism and sexuality.